microsoft/react-native-windows/vnext/etc/react-native-windows.api.md

     children?: any;
 }

-// Warning: (ae-forgotten-export) The symbol "IPickerProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "IPickerProps" needs to be exported by the entry point typings-index.d.ts
 //
 // @public (undocumented)
 export class Picker extends React.Component<IPickerProps> {
-    // Warning: (ae-forgotten-export) The symbol "PickerItem" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "PickerItem" needs to be exported by the entry point typings-index.d.ts
     //
     // (undocumented)
     static Item: typeof PickerItem;